Sara Hennell

 Sara Sophia Hennell (23 November 1812 – 7 March 1899) was a British author.
-She was a close associate of George Eliot, Charles Christian Hennell and Caroline and Charles Bray.
+She was a close associate of George Eliot, Charles Christian Hennell,Caroline Bray and Charles Bray.

 Early life and education

 Sara Hennell was born on 23 November 1812 at 2 St Thomas's Square, Hackney.
 She was the seventh of eight children in the Unitarian family of James (b.
 1778) and Elizabeth Hennell (née Marshall).
 Her mother was born in Loughborough in 1778.
 Her father was a partner in the Manchester merchants of Fazy & Co.
 Sara's eldest sister was Mary Hennell and her youngest was Caroline Bray.
 The sisters are considered to be the basis for the fictional Meyrick family in George Eliot's 1876 novel Daniel Deronda.

 In 1836, Charles Bray married her sister Caroline.
 After his sister's marriage to Bray, a thoroughgoing sceptic, her brother Charles Hennell reviewed the evidences for Christian beliefs to parry his brother-in-law's argument.
 The result of the examination was that he became a sceptic himself, and in 1838 published an Enquiry concerning the Origin of Christianity in defence of his conclusions.
 Sara also increasingly became a sceptic too.